sutta » dn » Dīgha Nikāya 9

 ‘ayaṁ vā so, āvuso, manomayo attapaṭilābho yassa mayaṁ pahānāya dhammaṁ desema, yathāpaṭipannānaṁ vo saṅkilesikā dhammā pahīyissanti, vodāniyā dhammā abhivaḍḍhissanti, paññāpāripūriṁ vepullattañca diṭṭheva dhamme sayaṁ abhiññā sacchikatvā upasampajja viharissathā’ti.

-‘<em>This</em> is that mind-made reincarnation.’
+‘<em>This</em> is that reincarnation in a mind-made life-form.’

 Pare ce, poṭṭhapāda, amhe evaṁ puccheyyuṁ: